IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ============

 Here we describe a build server infrastructure for gentoo images.
-The BukldServer is a collection of shell-scripts that automate the creation, maintenance and formatchanges of a Gentoo System.
+The BuildServer is a collection of shell-scripts that automate the creation, maintenance and formatchanges of a Gentoo System.

 The BuildServer always does it's work relative to the current working directory of the parent process.